gingerbeardman/gingerbeardman.github.io/_posts/2019-01-19-door-door-redrawn.md

 ![JPG](/images/posts/door-door-original.jpg)

-Affinity Designer is my tool of choice for doing most of vector work.
-Here are the outlines for the drawing above.
+Affinity Designer is my tool of choice for doing most of my vector illustration work.
+Below are the vector outlines for the above drawing.
 As you can see I like to keep things fairly minimal!
+Lots of gradients were used, and the noise function to give things a bit of texture.

 ![PNG](/images/posts/door-door-redrawn-outline.png)